 Landmark Mall: Staff continues to provide any technical or administrative support required to keep the redevelopment project moving forward, including negotiations on tax increment financing between The Howard Hughes Corporation and the City.
-The Howard Hughes Corporation, owner of the Mall, is actively pursuing real estate agreements with Seritage and Macy's with Mill Creek agreement largely set.
+The Howard Hughes Corporation, owner of the Mall, is actively pursuing real estate agreement with Seritage/Sears, has recently purchased the 11-acre Macy's site, and the Mill Creek agreement is largely set.